KaveriBridge/science/10th/light-reflection-and-refraction/reflection-of-light.md

 * **Angle of incidence**: The angle between the normal and incident ray is called the **angle of incidence (∠i)**.
 * **Angle of reflection**: The angle between the normal and the reflected ray is known as the **angle of reflection (∠r)**

-## Properties of the image formed by a plane mirror
-* Image formed by a plane mirror is always virtual and erect.
+## Laws of reflection
-* The size of the image is equal to that of the object.
+* (i) The angle of incidence is equal to the angle of reflection.
-* Image formed is as far behind the mirror as the object is in front of it.
-* Image is laterally inverted.
+* (ii) The incident ray, the normal to the mirror at the point of incidence and the reflected ray, all lie in the same plane.